linux-system-roles/logging/README.md

 CI tests
 ========
 The tests are tests/tests_*.yml, which are triggered when a pull request is submitted.
 Each tests_testname.yml is written in the ansible format.
-The file is made from the test logging_outputs, logging_inputs and logging_flows configuration, ansible exection, and the test result checking.
+The file is made from the test logging_outputs, logging_inputs and logging_flows configuration, ansible execution, and the test result checking.

 It is triggered when a pull request is submitted and its commit is updated.